Understanding Computational Fluid Dynamics (CFD)

 The differential form of the model’s governing equations is integrated, and the variable of interest between the centroids is obtained using interpolation profiles.
 The resulting equation, known as the discretization or discretized equation, then expresses the conservation principle for the variable inside the control volume.

-FVM is quite popular because of its versatility and the fact that the solution will satisfy the conservation of quantities such as energy, species, momentum, or mass.
+FVM is quite popular because of its versatility and because the solution will satisfy the conservation of quantities such as energy, species, momentum, or mass.
 Conservation is exactly satisfied for both individual control volumes and the entire computational domain.

+Figure 3.
 CFD finds extensive application in thermal management of electronics, as in this example of a modular chassis used for mission-critical applications.
-Image courtesy of ANSYS.
+Image used courtesy of ANSYS

-Other methods include the Finite Element Method (FEM), typically associated with solid mechanics, and Finite Element Analysis (FEA) but can also be used with CFD.
+Other methods that can also be used with CFD include the Finite Element Method (FEM), typically associated with solid mechanics, and Finite Element Analysis (FEA).

-There is also the FDM or Finite-Different Method; this particular method is not as widely used for CFD as FVM and FEM but does find extensive application in weather calculations, seismology, and special effects for films and television.
+There is also the FDM or Finite-Different Method; this particular method is not as widely used for CFD as FVM and FEM, but finds extensive application in weather calculations, seismology, and special effects for films and television.

 What is Computational Fluid Dynamics Used For?

-In a general sense, computational fluid dynamics optimize, analyze, and verify designs involving fluid flow before expensive prototypes are manufactured.
+In a general sense, CFD optimizes, analyzes, and verifies designs involving fluid flow before expensive prototypes are manufactured.
 Costly physical tests are performed on those prototypes.